Blendify/blender-manual/trunk/blender_docs/manual/physics/dynamic_paint/brush.rst

 left side being zero velocity and right side being the "Max velocity".
 Speed is measured in "Blender units per frame".

-Tick boxes above can be used to define color ramp influence.
+Checkboxes above can be used to define color ramp influence.

 Multiply Alpha
    Uses color ramp's alpha value depending on current velocity and multiplies brush alpha with it.